Skip to main content

 When you've confirmed you have the appropriate permission set selected, click Next, give the policy a name and description, and click Create Policy.

-If you want to do the role preparation via the AWS CLI and not within the AWS Management Console, you can reference the trust policy below:
+If you want to do the role preparation via the AWS CLI instead of the AWS Management Console, you can reference the trust policy below:

 Example Trust Policy